cpro-iiit/cpro-iiit.github.io/web/content/docs/course_material/lectures/16/_index.md

 ## 🔹 Common Use Case 3: Linked Lists

 Each node is created dynamically to store data.
+Data can be stored in different memory locations without needing to be contigous.

 ```c
 #include <stdio.h>